mindspore-lab/mindcv/examples/README.md

 python examples/finetune.py

 ```
-This example shows show to finetune a pretrained model on your own dataset.
+This example shows how to finetune a pretrained model on your own dataset.
 You can also specifiy `--freeze_backbone` to choose whether to freeze the backbone and finetune the classifier head only.

 ### PyNative mode with flexible training